joao-ponte/Investopedia/README.md

 Handling Network Connectivity:

 Investopedia is designed to ensure a seamless user experience even when network connectivity is missing.
-If you find yourself without an internet connection, the app will automatically utilize the latest version of data available, allowing you to continue exploring cryptocurrencies and financial terms without interruption.
+If you find yourself without an internet connection, the app will automatically utilise the latest version of data available, allowing you to continue exploring cryptocurrencies and financial terms without interruption.

 Please Note: